cloud-native-everything/youtube-api-test/README.md

 Then I wanted to do it easy and clean.
 I decided to use containers.
 I didn't want install more packages in my system with so many virtual instances and containers running in it.
 Also, it will help to keep some conditions over the time. even if I use a different OS later.
 I won't need to look up again how to install Node.js in my server.

 Also, It's a great exercise to understand the value of containers and how can I take some script and encapsulated with the things it will need in it: Containerized a script to test Youtube API in node.js

+# Usage

+Steps
+1. You need to download client_secret.json file form Google console.
+Select Desktop App for the OAuth 2.0 Client ID
+2. Put it in the same folder with the other files and build the image.
+Example using this way:
+'''sudo docker build -t pinrojas/youtube-test:v0.22 .
+3. Then run it like this:
+''' sudo docker run -it -d pinrojas/youtube-test:v0.21 /sbin/bash
+Inside the container run "node quickstart" and It will ask you the Code first time.
+Just copy/paste the URL in your Browser and get the token code
+4. Run it again and you're done